truecharts/public/docs/apps/games/minecraft-java/Comunity_Guide.md

 # Minecraft Java Community Guide

-\*Warning This guide contains information that uses Advanced/Expert settings.
-As a result this will be outside the scope of support!
+⚠️ **Warning This guide contains information that uses Advanced/Expert settings.
+As a result this will be outside the scope of support!** ⚠️

 # Running Multiple MC-Java Servers